EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 in the configured repository, e.g. 3.7.

-We are aware of this limitation as an ansible dnf module bug and hope to address this in a future release of TPAexec.
+We are aware of this limitation as an ansible dnf module bug and hope to address this in a future release of TPA.

 ### Building and installing from source